rust-lang/gha-self-hosted/executor/README.md

 The script will mount a virtual CD-ROM inside each virtual machine, containing a file called `instance.json`.
 The file will contain a JSON document with a copy of the `name` and `config` keys from the host's `instances.json`.

+It's possible for the VM to eject the virtual CD-ROM once it's done reading its contents, for example to prevent future untrusted processes inside the VM from reading it.
+Once the CD-ROM tray is opened, the script will automatically remove the CD-ROM.